 Defining Acidity: A Molecular Perspective

 At its core, acidity is a measure of a substance's ability to donate a proton (H+).
-In the context of organic molecules, we're concerned with the relative ease with which a hydrogen atom can be removed from a molecule.
-This process, known as deprotonation, results in the formation of a conjugate base and a hydronium ion (H3O+) in aqueous solution.
+In practice, this process, known as deprotonation, results in the formation of a conjugate base and a hydronium ion (H3O+) in aqueous solution.
+On top of that, in the context of organic molecules, we're concerned with the relative ease with which a hydrogen atom can be removed from a molecule.
 The stronger the acid, the more readily it donates a proton and the more stable the resulting conjugate base.

 Several factors influence the stability of the conjugate base, which in turn dictates the acidity of the hydrogen atom.
 These factors can be broadly categorized into electronic effects, such as inductive effects and resonance stabilization, and structural effects, such as hybridization and steric hindrance.
 By understanding these factors, we can predict and explain the relative acidity of different hydrogen atoms within a molecule or across different molecules.